matteeyao/apprenticeship/README.md

-# Creating a Tic-Tac-Toe application using the Test-Driven Development approach
+# Creating a Tic-Tac-Toe application with Test-Driven Development

 ## Application Quick-start Steps